mxcl/PromiseKit/README.markdown

 |   1   |   7   |      3     |       –      | [2015/10][news-3] |
 | *N/A* |   *   |      1†    | ![ci-legacy] |         –         |

-† PromiseKit 1 is pure Objective-C and thus can be used with any Xcode, it is also your only choice if you need to support iOS 7 or below.
+† PromiseKit 1 is pure Objective-C and thus can be used with any Xcode.
+It is also your only choice if you need to support iOS 7 or below.

 ---